LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

 For Citus:

-IBM FHIR Server Release 5.0.0 includes experimental support for Citus.
+The LinuxForHealth FHIR® Server Release 5.0.0 includes experimental support for Citus.
 Configuration is mostly identical to PostgreSQL, except that the `-db-type` argument should be given as `citus`.
 The schema tool builds a modified version of the schema leveraging the distribution capabilities of the Citus database to provide increased scalability.